 Although it is possible that foreign governments may request access to our personal information, it is very unlikely.
 OneTrust, in the case of most customers, stores very little and non-sensitive personal data.
 To date, OneTrust hasn’t received any request for access from any foreign government agency as outlined in our Transparency Report that you can access here.

-To better understand the Austrian DPA’s decision and potential impact on international data transfers, read the OneTrust DataGuidance article or register for the webinar – Austria DSB Rules on Analytics Complaint: The Implications on Data Transfers on January 25 at 3:00 PM GMT.
+To better understand the Austrian DPA’s decision and potential impact on international data transfers, read the OneTrust DataGuidance article or see the webinar – Austria DSB Rules on Analytics Complaint: The Implications on Data Transfers.

-- Register for the webinar: Austria DSB Rules on Analytics Complaint: The Implications on Data Transfers on January 25 at 3:00 PM GMT
+Watch the webinar: Austria DSB Rules on Analytics Complaint: The Implications on Data Transfers